chrismatteson/hashicorp_azure_training/exercises/exercise11/README.md

 Use the Vault API

 ## 11.1 Tasks
-* Use the curl API to authenticate against vault with the root token and access SQL credentials
+* Use the curl API to authenticate against vault with the root token and access PostgreSQL credentials

 https://www.vaultproject.io/api/